A brief history of the now redundant, Rolex Oyster Quartz

 RL Austen last year had the privilege of servicing and refurbishing a rare (according to Rolex UK) 18ct white gold diamond dial jubilee pyramid dial early oyster quartz.
 The lucky owner and I discovered it was very hard to put a value on it because of its scarcity. it was a truly stunning watch.
-He also, being more than quite an expert on Rolex, informed me my own Oyster quartz in steel but white gold bezel is now hard to find because of the limited availability out there for a white gold 18ct fluted bezel. (see introduction picture of it above)
+They also being quite the expert on Rolex, informed me that my own Oyster quartz in steel accompanied with a white gold bezel is now hard to find because of the limited availability out there for a white gold 18ct fluted bezel. (see introduction picture of it above).

 A rare early 18ct white gold model above with the early 18ct yellow gold one above that.
 These timepieces are of the collectible nature that demands specialist auction only sales.

 The earliest example (image above) was a limited series date 5100, and had a Beta 21 movement.
-This sculptured heavy case as you can see by its case is extremely high quality.
-Back in 1972 (I was 11) this was a good looking watch believe it or not!
+This sculptured heavy case, as you can see by its shape, is extremely high quality.
+Back in 1972 (I was 11) this was the ideal style!
 Fashion changes, as peoples demands and designs change.
 Fashion finds it hard to keep up with itself, which is why Retro watches are so popular decade after decade.

 So then- how rare is a Rolex oyster quartz both now or in the future?

 It has been estimated that fewer than 25,000 Oyster Quartz watches were made, which makes it one of the rarest regular production watches Rolex has ever produced.
-(To put the number 25,000 in perspective, remember that Rolex made almost one million watches in 2004 (nb not verified) and the Oysterquartz was in production for nearly 25 years.)
+(To put the number 25,000 in perspective, remember that Rolex made almost one million watches in 2004 (no. not verified) and the Oyster Quartz was in production for nearly 25 years.)

 Rolex 1978 model 17000. note on the dial it is an early non chronometer model , flat slab type link bracelet.
 Not so pretty as the later Jubilee bracelet.
 But that is the 1970’s for you.
 BIG BOLD AND BRASH.
 Think of it like remembering visually a 1970’s Ford Zodiac estate car!!
 Actually, please do not think about or Google that car!!!

-Let us now look at the specifications for this watch.taking a more modern 1990’s model the white gold Rolesor steel model.17000
+Let us now look at the specifications for a more modern 1990’s model the white gold Rolesor steel model (17000).

-CASE: oyster steel Jubilee flat style 5 link
+BRACELET: Oyster Steel Jubilee flat style 5 link.